-Why should you clone SSD to HDD in Windows 10?
+Why clone SSD to HDD in Windows 10?

 In the majority of cases users want to clone their HDD to an SSD to gain better performance, for example, see this guide: clone Dell hard drive to SSD.
 But why would somebody clone their SSD drive to a hard drive?